akash-kumar-saw/kubeDeployment/README.md

 # Kubernetes Deployment Manager
-KubeDeployment is a command-line tool for managing Kubernetes deployments using the Kubernetes API.
+KubeDeployment is a powerfull command-line tool for managing Kubernetes deployments in multiple Kubernetes Cluster at once.
 It supports the creation, retrieval, updating, and deletion of deployments in a Kubernetes cluster.

 ## Installation
 - Clone the repository from GitHub: